-22.1 PRO Features
+23.1 PRO Features

-- One-click Installer: Easily build your own Python installer including all dependencies-your end users don't need to know anything about Python. - Embedded code: Store your Python source code directly in Excel for easy deployment. - xlwings Reports: A template-based reporting mechanism, allowing business users to change the layout of the report without having to touch the Python code. - Markdown Formatting: Support for Markdown formatting of text in cells and shapes like e.g., text boxes. - Permissioning of Code Execution: Control which users can run which Python modules via xlwings. - Table.update(): An easy way to keep an Excel table in sync with a pandas DataFrame xlwings Reports xlwings Reports is a solution for template-based Excel and PDF reporting, making the generation of pixel-perfect factsheets really simple. xlwings Reports allows business users without Python knowledge to create and maintain Excel templates without having to rely on a Python developer after the intial setup has been done: xlwings Reports separates the Python code (pre- and post-processing) from the Excel template (lay-out/formatting).
+- Remote Interpreter: Work with Google Sheets and Excel on the web and a remote Python interpreter. - Embedded code: Store your Python source code directly in Excel for easy deployment. - xlwings Reports: A template-based reporting mechanism, allowing business users to change the layout of the report without having to touch the Python code. - Markdown Formatting: Support for Markdown formatting of text in cells and shapes like e.g., text boxes. - Permissioning of Code Execution: Control which users can run which Python modules via xlwings.